IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 The provided skills (jason files) are configured to use the latest deployed ruleapp.
 You can use that following additional actions to illustrate this capability:
 1. Update a business rule in the Decision Center with any policy update of your choice.
 2. Deploy a new version of the RuleApp in the Rule Execution Server using your exiting deployment configuration.
-3. Re-run the exact same composite skill and show that the new rules have been applied.
+3. Re-run the exact same skill flow and show that the new rules have been applied.

 </details>
 <br/>